epsilon-phase/kanbanrs/README.md

   Categories will allow you to alter the styling of the tasks to provide emphasis that you can benefit from.
   My intention is for this to allow setting a custom color, stroke thickness, and dash style, potentially even icons if I can be bothered.
+  * Category view, because focusing on a single category is nice sometimes.

 * Tree view